niiicolai/chat-app/README.md

 # Quickest Way to Try the Application
 The project includes a Compose file named `compose-hub-image.yml`, which is designed to run the entire application in a local environment, including databases, the backend, and the frontend.
 For more details, refer to [#run-docker-hub-image-in-detached-mode](https://github.com/niiicolai/chat-app?tab=readme-ov-file#run-docker-hub-image-in-detached-mode)

+After starting the Docker compose, the application will be available at http://127.0.0.1:5174 with complete test data.

 ## Deployment Status
 [![VM Publish Production](https://github.com/niiicolai/chat-app/actions/workflows/deploy_vm.yml/badge.svg)](https://github.com/niiicolai/chat-app/actions/workflows/deploy_vm.yml)